 One way of handling this kind of information is to store them into an environment variable.
 You can easily manage such variables on Semaphore using the "Environment Variables" settings, which will make them available during the the build and deploy process.

 To get started, open your project settings, "Environment Variables" tab.
-Click to add a new variable.
+Click on "Add an environment variable" to open a form.

 For greater security, the content of your variable can be stored as encrypted data.
 We strongly recommend that you select this option if you are adding sensitive data.
 Once created, the encrypted variable cannot be edited.
 The identity of your variable can be determined by the MD5 hash.

-When you choose to use encryption, the environment variable's value is stored in the database using an asymmetric encryption algorithm, and decrypted right before it gets exported in your build.
+When you choose to use encryption, the environment variable's value is stored in a Semaphore database using an asymmetric encryption algorithm, and decrypted right before it gets exported in your build or deploy.

-See also: how to add custom configuration files to your build.
+See also: how to add configuration files to your build.